marissa-shaffer/marissa-shaffer/README.md

 - 🌱 I’m currently learning more Python and would love to learn Django.
 - 👯 I’m looking to collaborate on an equipment configurator and a maps project.
 - 🤔 I’m looking for help with practicing Python.
-- 💬 Ask me about HTML, CSS, JavaScript, React.js, Redux.js, Node.js, Express, SQL, SQLite, PostgreSQL, or Knex.
+- 🛠 Languages/Libraries: HTML, CSS, JavaScript, React.js, Redux.js, Node.js, Express, SQL, SQLite, PostgreSQL, or Knex.
 - 📫 How to reach me: marissa.shaffer1@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Canada is south of Detroit (just look at a map).